romcheg/vim-settings/README.md

 If you want to install the settings just follow the steps:

-1. Clone the repository to your home folder and initialize Vundle:
+1. Clone the repository to your home folder:

     ```
     git clone https://github.com/romcheg/vim-settings.git ~/.vim
-    cd ~/.vim
-    git submodule init
-    git submodule update
     ```

 2. Create a symlink for Vim configuration file: